jetlime/BSP03_DroneCam_Tracking/readme.md

+# Person detection, tracking, and estimation using the onboard camera of a drone (aerial robots)
 BSP 03 of the student Paul Houssel

+This project seeks to develop an autonomous drone able to recognise and follow a person.
+With the help of Artificial Intelligence we can detect the person's face we want to follow and track them, this useful tool has indeed an essential role in the scientific part.

 **-------------------------------------**

 This repository will explain the organisation of my technical delivrable.

 In this repository you can find two folders :